 Mischa Geracoulis is a freelancer based in the San Francisco Bay Area.
-She writes about social justice, diaspora, migration, culture and faith, identity and intersections, and the multifaceted human condition.
+She writes about social justice, education, diaspora, migration, identity and intersections, and the multifaceted human condition.

 She’s covered stories on human trafficking, homelessness, the US prison system, Native American health crises, the Mediterranean refugee crisis, and journalists imprisoned simply for doing their jobs.
 Mischa’s work has appeared in Middle East Eye, The Guardian, Truthout, LA Review of Books, Colorlines, National Catholic Reporter, and openDemocracy, among others.

-Reflective of her background, education, and experience in cross-cultural and ecumenical communication and conflict resolution, social and political sciences, and art history of the Levant and Mediterranean, much of Mischa’s work and travels are oriented to these ancient lands.
+Reflective of her background, education, and experience in cross-cultural communication, conflict resolution and coalition building, social and political sciences, and art history of the Levant and Mediterranean, much of Mischa’s work and travels are oriented to these ancient lands.

 Home page image by Funkyflix